ankush91/MLAlgos/Artificial Neural Networks/README.md

 ### Implements Classification (Binary & Multi-Class) for Artificial Neural Networks using the Batch Gradient Descent algorithm.
-The Precision vs Recall graph is also visualized in `part2.m`.
+Precision vs Recall graph is visualized in `part2.m`.

 ### Organization
 * This folder contains code(+data), figures, and report in respective folders for the Assignment Specification in HW_4 Student